hellojebus/go-mux-jwt-boilerplate/README.md

 ## Configuration

-Make sure to copy `.env.sample` to `.env` and add all needed data (especially for database connection)
+Make sure to copy `.env.sample` to `.env` and update all fields (DB fields are important!)

+**Please note that this is using the MySQL driver, if you prefer to use another driver, update `db.go` accordingly**

-Gorm is setup to automigrate the Users table, so nothing needed other than database creation and connection
+Gorm is setup to automigrate the Users table, so it should be plug and play.

 ## Installing and running